hashi0203/riscv-processor/README.md

 			- Choose modules (e.g., `_core`) in `Scope` tab
 			- `wire` and `reg` in the module appear in `Objects` tab
 			- Choose `wire` or `reg` in `Objects` tab
-			- Drag and drop it on `Name` in the wave form area
+			- Drag and drop it on `Name` in the wave orm area
 		- Top bar > `Run All` &#9654;
-		- Check the wave form
+		- Check the waveform

 	After updating source codes, you have to follow `Run Simulation` again.